-Property ID: Property Type: Length: Get Property: Set Property: Default Value: Description: 0x02 Byte 1 byte Yes Yes 2 The value is a byte that represents the devices polling interval for the Interrupt In Endpoint.
+Property ID: 2 Property Type: Byte Length: 1 byte Get Property: Yes Set Property: Yes Default Value: 2

+Description: The value is a byte that represents the devices polling interval for the

+Interrupt In Endpoint.
 The value can be set in the range of 1 - 255 and has units of milliseconds.
 The polling interval tells the host how often to poll the device for card data packets.
 For example, if the polling interval is set to 10, the host will poll the device for card data packets every 10ms.
 This property can be used to speed up or slow down the time it takes to send card data to the host.
 The trade-off is that speeding up the card data transfer rate increases the USB bus bandwidth used by the device, and slowing down the card data transfer rate decreases the USB bus bandwidth used by the device.
 This property is stored in non-volatile EEPROM memory so it will not change when the unit is power cycled.
 The value of this property will be sent to the host when the host requests the device's USB endpoint descriptor.
 When this property is changed, the unit must be power cycled to have these changes take effect for the USB descriptor.
-If
+If a value other than the default value is desired, it can be set by the factory upon request.